svlentink/myhugoblogs/blog.lent.ink/content/2020/parcel-box.md

 the 30mm gap to open the hatch and the 30mm ground clearance.

-#### Door
-The initial remaining slap will now be used for the top and the door, which has a width of 59? (or 61?), the '?' is depending on how much was lost due to sawing.
-For the door, we will have a 5mm smaller width than the backplate, to allow for the opening and the hinge.
-Thus the door will be 59?x455x18 (or 61?x465x18).

-This leaves 1220-455-2=763 (or 1250-465-2=783) (where "-2" accounts for the saw loss) for the roof.

 #### Fixed part
 The fixed part will be 200mm from the top of the front side (resulting in the packages being able to have a max height of 200-18mm=approx. 18cm).